themreKalkan/Fetra/README.md

 - **Configurable**: Allows you to set the number of sensors, line thickness, distance between sensors, and line color (black or white).

 ## Installation
+Download the .ZIP and add to your Arduino library or:
 1. Download the `Fetra` library files (`Fetra.h` and `Fetra.cpp`).
 2. Place the files in a folder named `Fetra` inside your Arduino libraries directory (usually `Documents/Arduino/libraries/`).
 3. Restart the Arduino IDE to recognize the new library.